quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan-cuoi-ky-gd-1/outputs/helmChart-argocd/README.md

 </div>
 <br>

-Check các pod trên k8s
+Check the pods on k8s

 <div align="center">
   <img width="1000" src="./assets/images/argocd-9.png" alt="">
 </div>

-Hình ảnh truy cập vào web và api từ trình duyệt.
-Web được expose nodeport `30002` còn api được expose nodeport `30003`
+Images of accessing web and api from the browser.
+Web is exposed on nodeport `30002` and api is exposed on nodeport `30003`.

 <div align="center">
   <img width="1000" src="./assets/images/web-1.png" alt="">